Beaches and Coastlines

 Karpasia Peninsula Route Cyprus

 The Karpasia Peninsula extends like a long finger into the Mediterranean from northeastern Cyprus, reaching 75 kilometers toward Turkey and Syria.
 This narrow landmass, also known as the Panhandle, represents Cyprus's most remote and undeveloped region.
-The peninsula covers 898 square kilometers with a population density of just 26 people per square kilometer, making it one of the least inhabited parts of the island. google-com The main route runs from Trikomo, considered the gateway town, through small villages to Cape Apostolos Andreas at the very tip.
+The peninsula covers 898 square kilometers with a population density of just 26 people per square kilometer, making it one of the least inhabited parts of the island.
+The main route runs from Trikomo, considered the gateway town, through small villages to Cape Apostolos Andreas at the very tip.
 This wild coastline hosts more than 46 sandy beaches, ancient ruins, and rare wildlife that make the journey one of Cyprus's most rewarding drives.
-Historical Background The Karpasia Peninsula has supported human settlement since…
+Historical Background The Karpasia Peninsula has supported human settlement since the…

 Read more